eugeneloza/castle-editor-tutorial/README.md

 ![Start button](images/button-start-caption.png)

 Then we want to have some nicely designed image for the button instead of standard box button image.
-This can be done in "All" tab by modifying "CustomBackground" properties:
+This can be done in "All" tab by modifying "Custom Background" properties:

 ![Start button image](images/button-start-custom-background.png)

-First we should tick the "CustomBackground" checkbox and next let's click `CustomBackgroundNormal`:
+First we should tick the `CustomBackground` checkbox and next let's click `CustomBackgroundNormal`:

 ![Start button image](images/button-start-custom-background-normal.png)